Prattville Gin Factory: History

 In 1835, Daniel Pratt purchased about two thousand acres of land in Autauga County, Alabama at around twenty-one dollars an acre from Joseph May.
 The land was to be paid in four installments, of cotton gins and money, from 1836 to 1838.
 The purchase of this land was to establish a permanent Cotton Gin factory location an other manufacturing companies.
 The present Prattville area began with a small water operated sawmill, called May's Mill, on the banks of Autauga Creek.
 The waterflow of the Autauga Creek supplied waterpower to machinery used in several different factory sites.
 Daniel Pratt laid out his town of Prattville by 1839 and built a wood framed cotton gin machinery factory and a small textile factory on the east side of the Autauga Creek.

 In 1854, Daniel Pratt built a new three-story brick cotton gin factory building, on the west side of the Autauga Creek, to increase his manufacturing capabilities of cotton gins for the growing cotton market.
 The Daniel Pratt Gin Manufactory produced many cotton gins to supply cotton growers of Mississippi, Louisiana and Texas.
-By 1851 the Pratt Gin Company was producing 600 cotton gins per year and had built 8000, since 1833, at three different Autauga County locations (Elmore's Mill, McNeill's Mill & Prattville.
+By 1851 the Pratt Gin Company was producing 600 cotton gins per year and had built 8000, since 1833, at three different Autauga County locations (Elmore's Mill, McNeill's Mill and Prattville.
 The Pratt Cotton Gins were sent to all cotton producing states and countries.
 Daniel Pratt's many factories were built to employ operatives and create a "Village of good morals and good society".
-The Daniel Pratt Cotton Gin Manufactory became the leading manufacturer of cotton gins, in the World, by 1860.
+The Daniel Pratt Cotton Gin Manufactory became the leading manufacturer of cotton gins, in the world, by 1860.